behnazkhalili84/2024-IOS-NutritionApp/README.md

 NutriScan is a comprehensive nutrition and health app designed to assist users in managing their dietary needs.

 Team Members:
-Behnaz Khalili
+Behnaz Khalili,
-Kawthar Mashkour
+Kawthar Mashkour,
-Shadan Farahbakhshdarabi
+Shadan Farahbakhshdarabi.

 Background:
   NutriScan is a nutrition and health app for managing dietary needs.